(Rev.) John F. Tuohey, Ph.D.

 Kevin Dirksen, M.Div., MSc.

 Kevin has published in international, peer-reviewed publications on topics including decision-making capacity, neuroethics, empirical ethics and clinical ethics consultation.
-He has lectured on a range of ethical topics throughout clinical medicine and has presented at national conferences on surgical ethics, ethics consultation, and advance care planning.
+He has lectured on a range of ethical topics throughout clinical medicine and has presented at national and international conferences on surgical ethics, clinical ethics consultation, advance care planning, and ethics education.

-Kevin holds an advanced graduate degree in biomedical ethics and a graduate degree in theology, specializing in ethics and health.
-He completed two years of clinical training in health care ethics at the UCLA Health Ethics Center as the Arny & Anne Porath Clinical Ethics Fellow and then senior fellow.
+Kevin holds an advanced graduate degree in biomedical ethics and a professional graduate degree in theology, specializing in ethics and health.
+He completed two years of clinical training in health care ethics at the UCLA Health Ethics Center as the Arny & Anne Porath Clinical Ethics Fellow and Senior Clinical Ethics Fellow.

 Kevin holds a Master of Science in biomedical ethics, summa cum laude with congratulations from the examination committee from Katholieke Universiteit Leuven, Belgium, Radboud Universiteit Nijmegen, The Netherlands and Università degli Studi di Padova, Italy; Master of Divinity from Boston University cum laude; and a Bachelor of Arts in philosophy from the University of Portland.